Red Terror: Peasants

 In September 1918, in just twelve provinces of Russia, 48,735 deserters and 7,325 brigands were arrested: 1,826 were executed and 2,230 were deported.
 A typical report from a Cheka department stated:

 Estimates suggest that during the suppression of the Tambov Rebellion of 1920–1921, around 100,000 peasant rebels and their families were imprisoned or deported and perhaps 15,000 executed.
+During the rebellion, Mikhail Tukhachevsky (chief Red Army commander in the area) authorized Bolshevik military forces to use chemical weapons against villages with civilian population and rebels.
+Publications in local Communist newspapers openly glorified liquidations of "bandits" with the poison gas.

 This campaign marked the beginning of the Gulag, and some scholars have estimated that 70,000 were imprisoned by September 1921 (this number excludes those in several camps in regions that were in revolt, such as Tambov).
 Conditions in these camps led to high mortality rates, and "repeated massacres" took place.
 The Cheka at the Kholmogory camp adopted the practice of drowning bound prisoners in the nearby Dvina river.
 Occasionally, entire prisons were "emptied" of inmates via mass shootings prior to abandoning a town to White forces.

 Industrial workers

 On 16 March 1919, Cheka stormed the Putilov factory.
-More than 900 workers who went to a strike were arrested, of whom more than 200 were executed without trial during the next few days.
-Numerous strikes took place in the spring of 1919 in cities of Tula, Oryol, Tver, Ivanovo and Astrakhan.
+Hundreds of workers who went to a strike were arrested, of whom around 200 were executed without trial during the next few days.
+Numerous strikes took place in the spring of 1919 in cities of Tula, Oryol, Tver, Ivanovo, and Astrakhan.
 Starving workers sought to obtain food rations matching those of Red Army soldiers.
 They also demanded the elimination of privileges for Bolsheviks, freedom of the press, and free elections.
 The Cheka mercilessly suppressed all strikes, using arrests and executions.